How to Install WordPress Plugin : Tutorial for Beginners

 Step 5: Similarly, you might have to configure the settings to fit your requirements.
 Settings vary from one plugin to another.
 However, a little bit of fiddling around will get you going.
 That’s it, you have successfully installed the plugin using the FTP method.

 WordPress is the most popular platform on the internet.
 According to stats, around 39.5% of the websites are powered by WordPress today.
 The main reason behind this is because it is an open-source and free platform that enables the users with the flexibility to create and run their website as they want.
 Moreover, it offers unlimited features and functionalities.
 Even if the core doesn’t offer a certain feature, you can still have it with the help of plugins.
 There are over 54K+ free plugins available for almost every task.
 In fact, WordPress is said to have the largest online community and plugins repository.

 There you have three different methods to install plugins on your WordPress site.
 Most beginners go for the dashboard method as it is more user friendly and easier method.
 However, exceptions are always there and you can use the FTP method in that case.
 Sometimes you may find that some plugins are not working properly or causing issues, in that case, deactivate those plugins.
 They may have bugs or might be incompatible with your WordPress version.
-Must check free WordPress themes made by WordPress website builder.
+Must check out our free templates and free WordPress themes made by WordPress website builder.

 As a beginner, you may still have some doubts or queries regarding installing plugins on your website.
 Please feel free to reach out to us in the comment below, we will try to offer a prompt response.
 As the largest WordPress information blog, we are always striving to help out our readers.

 Build a Stunning Website in Minutes with TemplateToaster Website BuilderCreate Your Own Website Now